ballahad/BCHM5420A-summer-2025.1/notebooks/markdown/09_microbial_phylodynamics.md

 - The origin of D1.1 in BC depends on what was sampled – theoretically, it is possible if we sample a bunch of Egyptian geese, they would have viruses with NA segments that cluster with our BC D1.1 NA segments

-- Only have 4 H1N1 sample points – need to be careful about conclusions drawn - it is tempting to say mallards H5N1 were the source of D1.1 or that it originated from the Mississippi flyway but more analyses need to be done to support this.
+- Only have 4 H1N1 sample points – need to be careful about conclusions drawn - it is tempting to say mallards infected with H1N1 were the source of D1.1 or that it originated from the Mississippi flyway but more analyses need to be done to support this.
 This is a preliminary analysis of data to formulate a hypothesis from.

 - This is the NA segment only – introduction of NA segment into BC does not necessarily represent when D1.1 (all 8 segments) was introduced.
 It is possible that the reassortant segments happened all at once, but maybe in multiple steps.
 The ideal would be to perform this analysis for the other 3 segments and see if timing of introduction, host, location aligns among them to estimate a period over which D1.1 genotype was introduced into BC.

 - Collection date precision = year – calibrating the time tree with more specific dates would give us a better estimate into the timing of events

-- Sequencing bias toward H1N1 samples
+- Sequencing bias toward H1N1 samples - maybe we are finding H1N1 because we are looking for it more (swine flu)

 **Conclusion:**